JoshuamURD/notes/content/Areas/Essays/Fitness.md

 # N.E.A.T
 N.E.A.T stands for Non-exercise activity thermogenesis and it is essentially the energy expended for everything that is not sleeping and not exercise.
 This will vary between people depending on their daily activity.
 Some people will have a higher NEAT if they've got a more active lifestyle or job.
 To increase NEAT, the best way is to introduce steady state cardio.
 Steady state cardio is cardio which doesn't leave you breathless (i.e walking or slow jog).
 For those looking for weight loss, this is a very important factor to include.
 I recommend setting a step goal and going from there.
 It's better to set a step goal that is achievable and that can be increased as it becomes a habit.
 I recommend starting at 7,000 steps a day or 10,000 depending on what you average already.

 [^1]: There are many online.
 There are different formulas to calculate but at the end of the day, it doesn't matter how accurate it is because it'll only be used as an estimate in the beginning.
+[^2]: See [Fitness, best protein sources to eat, meat](../General/Fitness,%20best%20protein%20sources%20to%20eat,%20meat.md)meat]]to eat]]